Help and Advice on Certain Conditions...

 Verrucae can appear in many different forms from single lesions to multiple.
 Often black dots are seen but not always.
 These black dots are small patches of dried blood from broken capillaries within the verruca tissue.
 Side pressure, such as squeezing the skin may elicit a pricking sensation.
 This is usually a positive diagnosis for a verruca.

 Options for treatment are varied and range from the application of regular acid treatment to the more unusual magic plasters and banana treatments.
-At our clinic, we offer patients a variety of chemical treatments, freezing with liquid nitrogen, as well as advising on conservative treatment.
+At our clinic, we offer patients a variety of chemical treatments, freezing with liquid nitrogen, swift microwave therapy (see Advanced Technology for more info) as well as advising on conservative treatment.
 We constantly keep the patient informed of treatment progress and will discuss with the patient whether a change or combination treatment will speed up the treatment.

 BIOMECHANICAL / SPORTS INJURIES